johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   This is really where __the operating system__ comes in.
   Map out the big picture (ie: Zoom out), then focus on what the *next steps are* (ie: Zoom in).
   Then readdress the Big picture as needed.

+- Education and Soticism are ongoing processes.
+Wisdom is pursued; it is not conferred/obtained/received.
+You have not graduated.
+School is for life.

+- "Going through the motions" is a trick that allowys you to overcome weakness on day when you are "not feeling it".

+- How to push yourself (via Jocko)
+  Need to balance emotion and logic to get more from yourself.
+When emotions are telling you to quit analyze them rationally (where do they come from ?
+Algorithms for ancient environment)
+  When logic is telling you to stop trying, turn-on emotion.

+- "Biggest generator of long-term results is learning to do things when you dont feel like doing them" - Shane parish

+- Slow is smooth, smooth is fast.

 ## Standard Operating system:
 - Getting things done: art of stress-free productivity.
 (David Allen)